 George Lathan Hiking Trail is a 4 mile lightly trafficked loop trail located near Berryton, KS that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Great trail and not very crowded on a perfect Friday night in September.

 There are several campsites at the trailhead that I saw a few families setting up at before I jumped onto the trail.
 The front and back ends of the trail are well-maintained and heavily traveled.
 The center of the trail was clearly less traveled and overgrown, definitely wear pants.

 This is a mostly wooded trail with a couple stints along a prairie and a few openings to the lake.
 Overall it was an easy trail to hike.
 There were several areas with loose rock and slopes that could trip you up if you weren’t paying attention.
 A couple benches are placed along the trail with views of the lake.

 There were about 15 campsites with fire rings that were all well-maintained along the trail itself.
 A majority of those campsites were placed within the first mile or so.
 There's a long stretch without any campsites in the middle of the trail and there were only a couple sites on the tail end of the trail.

 All the camps are clearly marked.
 My favorite was campsite #5, a large flat site about a half mile from the trailhead with two fire rings, log benches, direct access to the lakeshore - with a perfect view of the sunrise - and trees perfectly spaced for my hammock.

 I only saw two groups while on the trail and camping overnight.
 The first, a couple with their pup who set up a couple sites down, and the other, a group of boy scouts on their way in.

 Overall great trail with a selection of well-maintained campsites and views of Clinton Lake.
 Would recommend.